 The climate variables, IOD and SAM had variable response on the prevalence of benthic fish species (Figure 3).
-Almost half of the species included in the presence absence model had a significant positive or negative response to IOD or SAM (Figure 3a).
-For abundance conditional presence the effect wasn’t as strong with six species significantly (three positive, three negative) responding to IOD and six species positively responding to SAM (Figure 3b).
-One third of the species had a positive relationship with SST for presence absence (Figure 3a).
-However, there were no significant responses in the abundance COP model (Figure 3b).
-SST anomaly had a mixed response for the presence absence model with three species having a significant positive relationship and eight species having a negative relationship (Figure 3a).
-SSH, Chlorophyl A, and the seafloor modelled variables had a notably smaller significant responses for the presence absence model (Figure 3b).
+Almost half of the species included in the presence-absence model had a statistically supported positive or negative response to IOD or SAM (Figure 3a).
+For abundance conditional on presence the effect wasn’t as strong with only six species (three positive, three negative) responding to IOD and six species positively responding to SAM (Figure 3b).
+One third of the species had a positive relationship with SST for presence-absence (Figure 3a).
+However, there were no statistically supported responses in the abundance COP model (Figure 3b).
+SST anomaly had a mixed response for the presence-absence model with three species having a significant positive relationship and eight species having a negative relationship (Figure 3a).
+SSH, Chlorophyl A, and the modelled seafloor variables had a notably smaller number of (?) statistically supported responses for the presence-absence model (Figure 3b).
 However, these variables were more significant for the abundance COP model.
 Their responses were highly variable and species specific.

-Six benthic fish species were more prevalent inside the no-take marine reserves, including fishery managed species Lepidonotothen mizops and L. squamifrons (Figure 3a).
-For the abundance conditional of presence model Gobionotohen acuta and Zanchlorhynchus spinifer were the only species to show a significant response and were more abundant inside the no-take marine reserve (Figure 3b).
+Six benthic fish species were more prevalent inside the no-take marine reserves, including the fishery managed species Lepidonotothen mizops and L. squamifrons (Figure 3a).
+For the abundance conditional on presence model, Gobionotohen acuta and Zanchlorhynchus spinifer were the only species to show a statistically supported response and were more abundant inside the no-take marine reserve (Figure 3b).